 The investment bank’s profit outlook for this year is “much better” as global investors’ sentiment toward companies based in the country improves, Fang told reporters yesterday.
 A relaxation in rules on Chinese companies seeking to raise capital overseas bodes well for the bank, Fang also said.

 JPMorgan’s plans to hire in China contrast with layoffs by global banks elsewhere.
 The company said on Feb.
-26 that firmwide headcount may fall by 4,000 in 2013, mainly via attrition, while Morgan Stanley (MS) and Barclays Plc (BARC) are among financial institutions that have eliminated jobs this year in a bid to trim costs and restructure their operations.
+26 that firmwide headcount may fall by 4,000 in 2013, mainly via attrition, while Morgan Stanley (MS:US) and Barclays Plc (BARC) are among financial institutions that have eliminated jobs this year in a bid to trim costs and restructure their operations.

 Fang is a delegate to the Chinese People’s Political Consultative Conference, which advises the country’s legislature.